-Action 6.C.1.a.
+- Action 18.C.1.a.
 Coordinate efforts with the USFS and June Lake Public Utility District (JLPUD) to develop water supplies in an environmentally sound manner.
-Oppose water developments that will compromise the integrity of the Loop's recreational and environmental resources.

-Policy 6.C.2.
-Promote the development of a diversified water system to withstand periods of drought without causing undue impacts on the environment.

-Action 6.C.2.a.
-Encourage the JLPUD to investigate using groundwater for domestic needs.
+Oppose water developments that will compromise the integrity of the Loop's recreational and environmental resources. - Policy 18.C.2.
+Promote the development of a diversified water system to withstand periods of drought without causing undue impacts on the environment. - Action 18.C.2.a.
+Encourage the JLPUD to investigate using groundwater for domestic needs. - Action 18.C.2.b.

-Action 6.C.2.b.
 Work with the JLPUD to ensure that adequate water supplies exist to meet the water needs of the community at planned buildout during drought years.
-Require new developments in specific plan areas to develop additional water sources if needed to meet the development's water demand at buildout.

-Policy 6.C.3.
-Use comprehensive water management plans to guide water use, the construction of new water supply facilities and the protection of natural resources.

-Action 6.C.3.a.
-Promote the development of a comprehensive water management plan by local entities which plan for the present and expected water needs in the Loop.
-This plan should consider the effects of upstream water diversions on Mono Lake, the visual effects of fluctuating water levels in lakes and streams, and the potential effects of future water diversions on spawning fish or other wildlife.

-Policy 6.C.4.
-Promote water conservation to avoid or delay construction of new water facilities and to preserve the natural environment.
-(See the General Plan Conservation/Open Space Element.)
+Require new developments in specific plan areas to develop additional water sources if needed to meet the development's water demand at buildout. - Policy 18.C.3.
+Use comprehensive water management plans to guide water use, the construction of new water supply facilities, and the protection of natural resources. - Action 18.C.3.a.
+Promote the development of a comprehensive water management plan by local entities that plan for the present and expected water needs in the Loop.
+This plan should consider the effects of upstream water diversions on Mono Lake, the visual effects of fluctuating water levels in lakes and streams, and the potential effects of future water diversions on spawning fish or other wildlife. - Policy 18.C.4.
+Promote water conservation to avoid or delay construction of new water facilities and to preserve the natural environment (see the General Plan Conservation/Open Space Element). - Action 18.C.4.a.

-Action 6.C.4.a.
 Work with local water agencies to develop and implement policies that promote water conservation.
-Policies could include measures to encourage planting of native plant species, measures to reduce the water requirements of landscaping, and changes in the Building Code to require the usage of water conserving fixtures.

-Action 6.C.4.b.
-Work with local water districts to provide residents with literature on water conservation and, if feasible, kits containing water-conserving modification devices.

-Policy 6.C.5.
-Recognize in-stream flows as a beneficial use of water.

-Action 6.C.5.a.
-Work with water and wildlife management agencies to ensure that stream diversions will not harm existing wildlife.
+Policies could include measures to encourage planting of native plant species, measures to reduce the water requirements of landscaping, and changes in the Building Code to require the use of water-conserving fixtures. - Action 18.C.4.b.
+Work with local water districts to provide residents with literature on water conservation and, if feasible, kits containing water-conserving modification devices. - Policy 18.C.5.
+Recognize in-stream flows as a beneficial use of water. - Action 18.C.5.a.
+Work with water and wildlife management agencies to ensure that stream diversions will not harm existing wildlife. - Action 18.C.5.b.

-Action 6.C.5.b.
 Promote studies that establish minimum in-stream flows and lake levels.
 These levels must protect existing aquatic communities and associated vegetation.
-Coordinate efforts with local water districts and land and wildlife management agencies.
+Coordinate efforts with local water districts and land and wildlife management agencies. - Action 18.C.5.c.

-Action 6.C.5.c.
 Use the California Environmental Quality Act (CEQA) review process to identify mitigation measures and alternatives to water-diversion projects that may have significant environmental impacts.

-Action 6.C.5.d.
-Discourage construction activities (e.g., bridges and stream realignments) that alter stream channels near fish spawning habitat and during periods when fish are spawning or when eggs are incubating in the stream gravel.
+- Action 18.C.5.d.
+Discourage construction activities (e.g., bridges and stream realignments) that alter stream channels near fish-spawning habitat and during periods when fish are spawning or when eggs are incubating in the stream gravel. - Action 18.C.5.e.

-Action 6.C.5.e.
 Discourage developments that alter the configuration or flow of minor creeks or drainage channels tributary to major creeks.
-Also discourage activities that increase water turbidity, sedimentation and silting of water bodies and streams.

-Action 6.C.5.f.
-Coordinate efforts with the California Department of Fish and Wildlife on projects requiring stream alteration permits.
+Also discourage activities that increase water turbidity, sedimentation and silting of water bodies and streams. - Action 18.C.5.f.
+Coordinate efforts with the California Department of Fish and Wildlife on projects requiring stream-alteration permits. - Action 18.C.5.g.

-Action 6.C.5.g.
 Prohibit direct and indirect discharges of soil, debris, or other material into waterways.
-Indirect discharges shall be controlled by minimizing the possibility of substances washing into a water body.
+Indirect discharges shall be controlled by minimizing the possibility of substances washing into a water body. - Action 18.C.5.h.

-Action 6.C.5.h.
 Construction operations requiring repeated stream crossings shall install temporary bridges.